 As your class of 9th-graders continues on its economic journey, they will see the value of managing risk.
 One primary way to protect your investments and minimize losses is through insurance.
 Educators can explain that insurance costs money to have but will help cover costs if things go south.
-You could show them the many insurance products in areas such as fire, health, flood, automobile, and home, and how there are various levels of protection you can purchase depending on your budget and risk allowance.
+You could show them the many insurance products in areas such as fire, health, flood, automobile, and home, and how you can purchase various levels of protection depending on your budget and risk allowance.

 Insurance is a crucial part of money management, and teachers can approach this topic from many different angles.
 You can have your group of 9th-graders:

 - Research different types of insurance, focusing on a specific one like car insurance.
 They will learn the types of insurance and notice that premiums increase the more you protect your vehicle, while other factors influence the price you will pay, such as your gender, age, and driving history.
 They can estimate how much they may pay in insurance for their vehicle, adding the costs to their monthly budgets.
 Students will also see the benefits of this protection, giving them decreased repair bills or even paying for damages.

 Another topic that 9th-grade teachers can go over with their students is the concept of taxation.
 This idea is a fact of life and affects every component of money, from spending to saving to investing.
 Teachers can show students that many purchases include sales taxes, their paycheck will get hit with income taxes, and they will pay taxes on properties they own in the future.
 There are benefits to taxes, too, and you can explain how these monies help fund public services like fire and police departments, schools, roads, and bridges.

 You can develop many different ways to teach taxation, including online resources that focus on how taxes impact various groups of people.
 You can: